MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 ### GetSerialSensorValues

-Obtains a list of the most recent messages Misty has received via her universal asynchronous receiver-transmitter (UART) serial port.
-This list of messages is cleared each time the system reboots.
+Obtains a list of the most recent messages Misty has received through the universal asynchronous receiver-transmitter (UART) serial port on her back.
+This list of messages clears each time the system reboots.

 Endpoint: GET &lt;robot-ip-address&gt;/api/serial